 - French pay TV operator Canal+ was one of the first to make its content available free of charge — in a bid to make home confinement more enjoyable.
-Other operators, video game platforms, museums, operas, and many more have announced similar measures providing free access to their digital content.
+Other operators, video game platforms, museums, operas, and more have announced similar measures providing free access to their digital content.

-- Delta Airline’s entire board has dropped its salary to zero for six months.
-United Airlines and Southwest Airlines are cutting executive salaries.
+- Delta’s entire board has dropped its salary to zero for six months.
+United and Southwest are cutting executive salaries.
 And American Airlines’ CEO will now only be paid in stock.

 - In the US, telcos are lifting data caps and waiving fees, to support home-working.
 We’re even seeing long-time competitors share their spectrum to improve coverage in rural areas.

 - Major publishers — including The Atlantic, The New York Times, The Wall Street Journal, and Bloomberg News — have moved coronavirus-related news outside their paywalls.
 Supermarket chains like Morrisons are speeding up payments to their small suppliers.
 Facebook is giving every employee an extra $1,000 and “exceeds expectations” performance reviews.
 Microsoft is maintaining normal wages for hourly workers.
 The list goes on.

 Now, it’s no big surprise that most directors want to do good.
 What is new is that they can so freely act on it.
-Just weeks ago, few could have suggested a plan to pay employees not to work without being ousted manu militari by their shareholders; today, unprecedented circumstances are opening the door to unprecedented measures.
+Just weeks ago, few could have suggested to pay employees not to work without being ousted manu militari by shareholders; today, unprecedented circumstances are opening the door to unprecedented measures.
 After years of talking the talk, boards are seizing their historic chance to walk the “moral contract” walk.

 “‘Licence to operate’ is in the gift of a much larger community than just the regulator and judiciary.”